Overview of Studies

 Learning at a university always means time spent studying.
 You divide up your study time at the university yourself, which means more freedom, but also more personal responsibility.
 With our seminars and lectures you can find out your own learning type, structure your studying sessions, and be well-prepared for the exams

-How do I take notes in the lecture and create working materials?
+How do I take notes in lectures and create working materials?
 What strategies are there for successful learning?
 The seminar emphasizes the structuring of learning material and teaches learning and reading strategies for a motivated approach to challenges.

 Are you always putting things off, new things come up and old things remain unfinished?
 This workshop will help you to tackle upcoming tasks and keep your goals in focus.